ankane/blind_index/README.md

 ## LIKE, ILIKE, and Full-Text Searching

-To use `LIKE`, `ILIKE`, or full-text searching, data must be loaded, decrypted, and searched in memory.
+Unfortunately, blind indexes can’t be used for `LIKE`, `ILIKE`, or full-text searching.
+Instead, records must be loaded, decrypted, and searched in memory.

 For `LIKE`, use: